pgroonga/pgroonga.github.io/reference/operators/query.md

 `@@` operator performs full text search with query.

 Query's syntax is similar to syntax that is used in Web search engine.
-For example, you can use OR search by `KEYWORD1 OR KEYWORD2` in query.
+For example, you can use OR search by `KEYWORD1 OR KEYWORD2` in query, and you can use AND search by `KEYWORD1 KEYWORD2` in query.

 ## Syntax